Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which neighborhoods are most popular with expats in Spain right now?

-And if you are also an expat, you may want to read our exhaustive guide for expats in Spain.
+And if you are also an expat, you may want to read our Sources and methodology: we used Engel & Völkers, CBRE and Eurostat for expat-friendly rental-market context.

 Who rents, and what do tenants want in Spain right now?